krisedtemakatt/programvarutesting/result automatic/checklistv0.md

 - [x] Verify that the contrast of text color and background has a high enough contrast
 - [x] Verify that the layout of the login page is as you would expect.
 - [x] Verify that the labels are useful.
-- [?]
-Verify that the page is not really ugly.
+- [x] Verify that the page is not really ugly.

 ### Efficiency (2)